matt-guyotte/spiditech-weather-maps/README.md

-# spidtech-weather-maps
+# spiditech-weather-maps
-A collection of animated maps used for the member section of spidtech.com.
+A collection of animated maps used for the member section of spiditech.com.